dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 we can convert it back
 -1**0 * 1.1101 * 10**(10000001-127) == 1 * 1.1101 * 10**2
 ```
-so if we use this calculation now it's clear that some fractions like 0.2 when we try to convert to binary we have to fill first 23 bits and discard others
-yet when we try to convert this binary back into decimal, we don't get 0.2, but 0.199989...
-and this is limitation of binary math, not of processors or programming language
-there are a few ways you can circumvent it;
+so if we use this calculation now it's clear that some fractions like 0.2 when we try to convert to binary we have to fill first 23 bits and discard others.
+Yet when we try to convert this binary back into decimal, we don't get 0.2, but 0.199989...
+And this is limitation of binary math, not of processors or programming language.
+There are a few ways you can circumvent it:
 * don't use fractional numbers, use integers
 * use BigDecimal/BigInteger

-###### sun.misc.Unsafe
+###### Unsafe, VarHandle, MethodHandle
-`sun.misc` - special package for 2 low-level classes:
+`sun.misc` - special package for 2 low-level classes (you shouldn't use these 2 classes in your code, otherwise your code would be too OS-dependant):
 * Unsafe - low-level logic that designed to be used by the core Java library developers.
 You can't even instantiate it normally (since constructor is private we have to use reflection to get instance).
 * Signal - low level system signals handling
-**Note that you shouldn't use these 2 classes in your code, otherwise your code would be too OS-dependant.
 Fatal error - technically it's impossible to get fatal error with java, cause it designed in such a way to handle this.
 Yet if you use `Unsafe` directly you can get it
 ```java
 import java.lang.reflect.Field;